chayanC7mondal/c--/README.md

 git clone https://github.com/yourusername/your-repo-name.git
 ```

-## Contributing
+## 🤝 Contributing

-Feel free to fork the repository, add more algorithms or improve existing code, and create a pull request!
+Feel free to fork the repository, add more algorithms, improve existing code, and create a pull request! 🙌

 ---

-Enjoy coding and improving your DSA skills!
+Happy coding and improving your DSA skills! 💻